vega/vega-tooltip/README.md

 ## Publishing

 To make a release, run `npm run release`.
+The update the website with `yarn deploy:gh`.